On the continuous and smooth fit principle for optimal stopping problems in spectrally negative Levy models: Concluding Remarks

 We have discussed the optimal stopping problem for spectrally negative \lev processes.
 By expressing the expected payoff via the scale function, we achieved the first-order condition as well as the continuous/smooth fit condition and showed their equivalence.
 The results obtained here can be applied to a wide range of optimal stopping problems for spectrally negative \lev processes.
 As examples, we gave a short proof for the perpetual American option pricing problem and solved an extension to Egami and Yamazaki \cite{Egami-Yamazaki-2010-1}.

+A natural direction of future research is to generalize it to the two-sided barrier case.
+In this case, it is easily conjectured that the additional smooth fit (or the first-order) condition at the upper barrier needs to be incorporated.
+This will give two equations for the lower and upper barrier levels; the solutions naturally become the optimal threshold levels.
+Applications include, e.g. American strangles as in \cite{Sheu_2013}.

-For future research, it would be interesting to pursue similar results for optimal stopping games.
+Another direction is to pursue similar results for optimal stopping games.
 Typically, the equilibrium strategies are given by stopping times of threshold type as in \cite{Baurdoux2008,Baurdoux2009, Leung_Yamazaki_2011} .
 Similarly to the results obtained in this paper, the expected payoff admits expressions in terms of the scale function and hence the first-order condition and the continuous/smooth fit can be obtained analytically.

-Another direction is the extension to a general \lev process with both positive and negative jumps.
-This can be obtained in terms of the Wiener-Hopf factor alternatively to the scale function.
-Finally, the results can be extended to a number of variants of optimal stopping such as optimal switching, impulse control and multiple stopping.
+Finally, the results can be extended to a general \lev process with both positive and negative jumps.
+This can potentially be obtained in terms of the Wiener-Hopf factor alternatively to the scale function.